The Detroit Zoological Society helps save wildlife locally, nationally and internationally through a comprehensive program that includes:

 In the 1950s and 1960s, populations of osprey – fish-eating birds of prey – were decimated by the harmful effects of DDT pesticides on breeding success.
 The Detroit Zoological Society has worked with the volunteer organization Osprey Watch of Southeast Michigan, the MDNR and Huron Clinton Metropolitan Authority (HCMA) to help re-establish osprey to southeast Michigan.
 Osprey chicks from northern Michigan have been transferred to HCMA’s Kensington and Stony Creek Metroparks to establish osprey populations in these areas.
 Five-week-old male chicks from northern Michigan are taken from the nests in which they hatched to large enclosed boxes (called hacking towers).
 Males are chosen because they normally return to their fledging sites as adults to nest and rear offspring.
 Staff from the DZS supervise the rearing of chicks until they area ready to begin to fly.
 As they near this fledging stage, the box is opened and they quickly learn to fly and to catch fish.

-Since 2013, DZS has also helped with the banding of osprey chicks, conducting DNA testing to determine the sex of chicks and attaching satellite transmitters (three in 2013, six in 2014 and four in 2015 and 2016) to track their movements.
+Since 2013, DZS has also helped with the banding of osprey chicks, conducting DNA testing to determine the sex of chicks and attaching satellite transmitters (18 since 2013) to track their movements.
 These transmitters have shown that the birds migrate from Michigan to South America via the Caribbean (learn more: http://michiganosprey.org).
 Male ospreys have returned from the southern migratory areas with new mates in tow and nesting sites have expanded outside SE Michigan so transplanting ospreys from other areas is no longer part of the project.

 As with ospreys, peregrine falcon populations were decimated in the 1950s and 1960s by the harmful effects of DDT pesticides on breeding success.
 The last recorded peregrine nest in Michigan was in 1957.
 After DDT use was banned, peregrines were reintroduced to Michigan starting in the 1970s.
 This recovery has gone well especially in urban areas like Detroit where peregrines feed largely on pigeons that they can catch with high speed dives of up to 180 mph.
 The Detroit Zoological Society has worked with the MDNR Natural Heritage Program for several years to band falcons in Detroit to help return this charismatic part of the city’s urban ecology as part of a wider effort to band nesting peregrines in urban areas in the eastern U.S.